What is Leverage?

 - Financial Leverage Ratio = Total Assets / Equity = 1,050 / 650 = 1.615x

 Company XYW Inc. reports a higher financial leverage ratio.
 This indicates that the company is financing a higher portion of its assets by using debt.

-Fixed operating expenses gives a company operating leverage, which magnifies the upside or downside of its operating profit.
+Fixed operating expenses, combined with higher revenues or profit, give a company operating leverage, which magnifies the upside or downside of its operating profit.

 The income statement of Companies XYZ and ABC are the same.
 Company XYZ’s operating expenses are variable, at 20% of revenue.
 Company ABC’s operating expenses are fixed at $20.